yuri-pelo/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

     timeout --kill-after=6s 6s maxima

 It is important that the timeout time is *longer* than the CAS connection timeout.
-That way, PHP gives up first and degrates gracefully.
+That way, PHP gives up first.
 The OS then kills the process later.
 If you choose the timeout to be the same or less, PHP may not have gathered enough data to degrade gracefully.

 The above can be used with either a direct maxima connection, or with the image created as described below.